 Dr. Armstrong is president and co-founder of Metria Innovation, Inc., and is a Professor of Electrical Engineering at the University of Wisconsin-Milwaukee.
 Brian has B.Sc. degrees in Physics and Mechanical Engineering from MIT, and a Ph.D. in Electrical Engineering (Robotics) from Stanford.
 He has extensive experience in spatial sensing, estimation, robotics and real-time systems and has worked with a number of spatial sensing modalities, including microwave, array-Doppler radar, and, for the past 8 years, the development of moiré phase tracking.
 He has published over 80 papers and presentations, and holds 12 patents and patents pending, including several for single-camera 3D motion capture.
 Dr. Armstrong was previously the CEO of MetriCam, Inc., and earlier the Chief Technology Officer of Go Sensors, Inc. He has directed the development of moiré phase tracking, including a multi-year project that achieved a 720x speedup of MPT image processing and adaptation of the technology to operate in Magnetic Resonance Imaging (MRI) scanners.

-Todd Kusik is Vice President of Metria Innovation.
-Todd is a highly accomplished software architect/engineer with 17 years experience designing, developing and deploying complex software solutions for large data and transaction processing organizations.
+Todd is VP of engineering and co-founder of Metria.
+Todd is a highly accomplished software architect/engineer with over 17 years experience designing, developing and deploying complex software solutions for large data and transaction processing organizations.
 As team-leader he is experienced in coordinating complex software development for systems that must maintain 99.999% availability.
 Todd has B.Sc. degrees in Computer Science and Electrical Engineering and an M.Sc. in Electrical Engineering from the University of Wisconsin – Milwaukee.
 Since 2008 Todd has developed moiré phase tracking technology, including essential innovations to the software, hardware, electronics and fabrication of MPT systems.
 He has two patents pending.

 Robert Barrows – Senior Engineer